hospiq/sourcemapped-stacktrace/README.md

+#FORK INFO

+Added an option 'omitSourceOrigin' - by default the plugin looks for a sourcemap relative to the original js path, this setting omits that step

 This is a simple module for applying source maps to JS stack traces in the browser.

 ## The problem this solves